samyak24jain/PaperQuestWebsite/README.md

 <h1>Paper Quest Website</h1>

-This is a website developed to serve the purpose of access to previous years' question papers to all the students of NITK.
+This website was developed to provide access to past question papers of various exams to all the students of NITK.
 The authorities are allowed to sign up and login to upload the question papers in image or pdf format.
-Any student can download the question paper of his/her choice for his/her reference.
+Any student can download the question paper of their choice.
-The website also uses a search mechanism to search for specific papers.
+The website also incorporates a search mechanism to search for specific papers.